-Football is arguably the most popular sport in Africa.
+Soccer is arguably the most popular sport in Africa.
 Game time unites people often divided along religious or tribal lines.
-Just like in Europe, most African countries have their national football leagues.
+Just like in Europe, most African countries have their national soccer leagues.
 However, some are more successful than others.
-Success is relative and a list on success can change drastically if the parameters for evaluation change.
+Success is relative and a list about successes can change drastically if the parameters for evaluation change.

 10. Senegal Premier League

 The Senegal premier league has been in existence since 1966 shortly after Senegal became an independent country.
 Therefore, it is one of the oldest leagues in Africa.
-At the end of every Senegal premier league season, the top three clubs will get to participate in continental competitions while bottom three will relegate to a lower level league like every other national league.
-Senegal premier league continues to experience development in aspects which include but not limited to an increase in club’s stadium, player’s welfare, and higher player value in the transfer market.
-The league also host domestic cups such as Senegal FA cup and Senegalese League Cup
+At the end of every Senegal premier league season, the top three clubs will get to participate in continental competitions while the bottom three will relegate to a lower-level league like every other national league.

 9. Ghana Premier League